-Without mitigation, the receptors passing through the PV development would be visually exposed to a large security fence to the southern side of the road for two kilometres, degrading this portion of the road.
-With mitigation and the setback buffer of 30m from the road for the security fencing with a height restriction of 2.4m, the intensity of the visual experience would be reduced to some degree.
+Without mitigation, the road receptors passing through the PV development and the associated Electrical Grid Infrastructure would be visually exposed to multiple monopoles along the road.
+This would be visually intrusive and degrade the local landscape character of the rural road view corridor.
+With mitigation and the setback buffer on either side of the road, the intensity of the visual experience would be reduced to some degree.